jfzhang95/Chinese_Poem_Writer/README.md

 ### Usage
 We built three poem generator modes:

-0. fast - it can generates each word just based on the last word.
+0. fast - it can generate each word only based on the last word.
-1. context - it can generate each word based on entire previous context.
+1. context - it can generate each word based on the entire previous context.
 2. head - it can generate Acrostic based on user inputs.

 To change generator mode, you should change "fast" to "context" or "head" behind: